LuciferUchiha/georgerowlands.ch/content/garden/ml/backprop.md

 \end{align*}
 $$

+{{< figure
-<Image src="/cs/mlForwardPass.gif"
+  src="/cs/mlForwardPass.gif"
-       caption="The forward pass of the simple neural network."
+  alt="The forward pass of the simple neural network." caption="The forward pass of the simple neural network."
-/>
+>}}

 We can also write these calculations in matrix form which is more efficient and easier to generalise to larger networks.